 Is Your Head Preventing You From Becoming a Champion?

 So what kind of a head do you have on your shoulders?
 Are you fighting and competing at the level that you’re capable of?
-Do you regularly perform better in practice bouts than at tournaments?
+Or do you regularly perform better in practice bouts than at tournaments?
 Are there particular opponents who you consistently lose to who have no business beating you?
-Do fears and self-doubts paralyze you and prevent you from fighting to your potential.
-Are you the kind of athlete who regularly steals defeat from the closing jaws of victory?
+Do fears and self-doubts paralyze you and prevent you from fighting to your potential?

 Think about this: Getting good as a fighter in practice is 95% physical and 5% mental.
-Translation: You have to work hard on your conditioning and “physical game” to make it happen.
 However, once you step onto that floor for a match, the percentages flip flop.
 Being successful is 95% mental and 5% physical.
 You have the conditioning, technique and fight strategy, now you have to make sure that you stay calm under pressure and keep yourself focused on the right things.
 For example, your concentration needs to stay in the moment, on executing this technique and this technique only.
 If you let your mind jump ahead to the future, (i.e. thinking about winning or losing) or slip back to the past (i.e. a previous point or bout), then you’ll end up getting yourself too uptight and distracted to perform to your potential.
 This means that you have to be able to rebound quickly from your mistakes and not carry them into the next round or bout.

 You have to believe in yourself and have the self-confidence to fight your own fight, rather than your opponent’s when you’re under pressure.
 You have to be able to handle last minute negativity and self-doubts.
 You have to be able to master your fears.